Councillor Sue Smith

 Cllr Sue Smith is the current Chair of Woughton Community Council.

-She is also Chair of the Policy and Resources Committee and sits on the Services and Operations Committee.
+She is also Chair of the Resources & Finance Committee.

 Cllr Smith has been a resident in Woughton since 2006 (and prior to that, lived on a narrow boat that was often moored on the parish).
 She became in Councillor in 2007 as she is passionate about making a difference.
 Cllr Smith has 3 step daughters and 6 grandchildren who visit often.
 She also has 3 dogs, 2 German shepherds and a tiny chihuahua.